econia-labs/econia/doc/doc-site/docs/off-chain/dss/terraform.md

    :::tip
    Compared with the more complex [generic load balancing setup process](https://cloud.google.com/load-balancing/docs/https/setup-global-ext-https-serverless), this streamlined process is a GCP Cloud Run beta feature that is not yet supported by Terraform.

-   If you want to instead use the generic public `run.app` URL, then before you run `terraform apply` remove the following line from the `postgrest` service in `main.tf` and skip this step:
+   If you want to instead use the generic public `run.app` URL, then before you run `terraform apply` remove the following line from the `postgrest` service in `main.tf`, then skip this and all remaining steps:

    ```
    ingress = "INGRESS_TRAFFIC_INTERNAL_ONLY"